Winnie the Pooh and the Honey Tree: Musical numbers

+Another musical number titled "Kanga's Lullaby" (sung by B. J. Baker) was added as extra material for the soundtrack.

 Release

 The film finished production in late 1965 and was released on February 4, 1966.
 The film held its world premiere in seven different theaters in three states.
 Five of the theaters held their world premieres in five different cities in Florida: Tampa, St. Petersburg, Clearwater, Gainesville, and Daytona Beach; and the two other theaters held their premieres at the State-Lake Theatre in Chicago, Illinois and the Fox Theatre in Atlanta, Georgia.
 It was later released throughout the United States days later, as a supplement to Disney's live-action feature The Ugly Dachshund.

 The film was released in the United Kingdom almost two months later, also as a supplement to The Ugly Dachshund according to Britain's The Guardian, and held its British premiere (along with its supplement) at the Prince Charles Cinema located at the West End of London on March 20, 1966.
-It would later be included as a segment in The Many Adventures of Winnie the Pooh, which included the two further Pooh featurettes, released on March 11, 1977.
+It was later included as a segment in The Many Adventures of Winnie the Pooh, which included the two further Pooh featurettes, released on March 11, 1977.

 During the fall of 1966, Winnie the Pooh and the Honey Tree was re-issued for the second time in America, as a supplement to Disney's live-action feature The Fighting Prince of Donegal.
 Since the film became so popular in America, Winnie the Pooh and the Honey Tree was reused twice in local city theaters during 1967 as an extra feature to Lt.
 Robin Crusoe, U.S.N. in Spokane, Washington and The Adventures of Bullwhip Griffin in Philadelphia.

 The film had its network premiere on March 10, 1970, as a television special on NBC.
 The film became a popular annual repeat for most of the decade until its last showing on November 25, 1977.
 That same year, NBC had also acquired the broadcasting rights to Winnie the Pooh and the Blustery Day, which premiered on November 30.
 Approximately five years later, Winnie the Pooh and Tigger Too also held its television premiere on NBC on November 28, 1975.
 Additionally, all three specials were sponsored by Sears, who was then the exclusive provider of Pooh merchandise.

-On March 16, 1986, the featurette was shown for the first time on ABC as part of the Disney Sunday Movie television program along with two cartoons, a Chip 'n' Dale cartoon Chicken in the Rough (1951) and a Donald Duck with Chip 'n' Dale cartoon Chips Ahoy (1956).
-Originally on that day, the company was supposed to run Robin Hood (1973) but due to an ABC News special report on President Ronald Reagan's telecast speech on updated information about Nicaragua and Central America later that day, ABC decided to reschedule the film.
-They ended up playing Winnie the Pooh and the Honey Tree and the two cartoons afterward.
-Winnie the Pooh and the Honey Tree and the two cartoons were re-aired on ABC for the second time on September 7, 1986.
-The film later returned to NBC on January 21, 1990.